retrosnob/retrosnob.github.io/pythonbyexample.md

 **Task:**

 1. Write a program that defines a function to see if a list is in ascending order.
-Test it with different lists
+Test it with these different lists:
+    - [1, 3, 6, 9]
+    - [4, 7, 2, 5]
+    - [1, 4, 4, 8]

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAyMDc3NzM2NCwtMTcyMTEzMzEzNSwtNj
-A0ODc4ODg5LC0xODYxMDExNzU5LC0xOTIwMDExNjAyLC00MTk4
-NDQzNjIsNjkwMTQzMjA5LDYxNDI4OTMyMywtMTUxNzU2OTY4NC
-w3MDc3MjY1MzIsLTk2NTk2Mjc1OCwtMTc1MDU0Mzk3MiwtMTQ1
-MjM3MTU4OSwtMjA5NzM0MTYxOSwxNDE4NzExNTM1LDE0MTg3MT
-E1MzVdfQ==
+eyJoaXN0b3J5IjpbLTIwNTg3NzM4NDEsLTE3MjExMzMxMzUsLT
+YwNDg3ODg4OSwtMTg2MTAxMTc1OSwtMTkyMDAxMTYwMiwtNDE5
+ODQ0MzYyLDY5MDE0MzIwOSw2MTQyODkzMjMsLTE1MTc1Njk2OD
+QsNzA3NzI2NTMyLC05NjU5NjI3NTgsLTE3NTA1NDM5NzIsLTE0
+NTIzNzE1ODksLTIwOTczNDE2MTksMTQxODcxMTUzNSwxNDE4Nz
+ExNTM1XX0=
 -->